Amgen Irish Open Golf – Royal County Down Golf Club

 Amgen Irish Open Hospitality

-See our range of 2025 Irish open Hospitality Packages at the K Club
+See our range of 2026 Irish Open Hospitality Packages at the Trump International Golf Links & Hotel

-DPWT Official Premium Experience ResellerThe Amgen Irish Open is one of the standout tournaments of the European Tour, and with Eventmasters Corporate Hospitality, you can entertain your valued guests and clients at the K Club with our fantastic VIP hospitality packages.
+DPWT Official Premium Experience ResellerThe Amgen Irish Open is one of the standout tournaments of the European Tour, and with Eventmasters Corporate Hospitality, you can entertain your valued guests and clients at the Trump International Golf Links & Hotel with our fantastic VIP hospitality packages.
 Enjoy access to your own private table and access to the golf course, which will only make your experience even more unforgettable.

 The Amgen Irish Open has a tremendous history, and this famous tournament was founded all the way back in 1927, known then simply as the Irish Open.
 Its first sponsorship came in 1975, and it was then known as the Carroll’s Irish Open until its name was changed again thanks to a new sponsor, this time in the form of Murphy’s in 1994, which lasted until 2002.